thientr18/thientr18/README.md

 - 📍 I'm living in Hochiminh City, Vietnam
 - 👀 I’m interested in coding💻, playing Game 🎮, watching anime 🇯🇵, stock investment 📈, and football ️⚽
 - 🌱 I’m currently learning Java, HTML, CSS, Javascript and so on
+- 🤔 I’m familar with Java and SQL
 - 🔎 I'm looking for a internship

 <!--